pytorch/torchdynamo/TROUBLESHOOTING.md

 Before filing an issue, read over the README.md, TROUBLESHOOTING.md, and search for similar issues.

 When filing an issue, please include
-- a minimal repro script
+- a minimal repro script if possible
 - a description of the error
 - the expected behavior
 - a log (set `torchdynamo.config.log_file` to a valid file name to dump the logs to a file and `torchdynamo.config.log_level=logging.DEBUG`)